 Settings and Rules

-From the section 2 of
+From the section 2 of this paper

 - The cheater is assumed to have no direct access to the auto-annotatorâs parameters but can query the auto-annotator through an API provided by a service provider